piotr-marendowski/linux-dotfiles/README.md

 <img src="/assets/whiptail1.png"  width="60%">
 <img src="/assets/whiptail2.png"  width="60%">

-## Installation for preconfigured machines
+## Installation for preinstalled machines
 Installation only requires git to clone this repository and rename it do `.dotfiles`.

 ```